Jade (El Clon)

 Jade El Adib Rachid/Jade Mebarak is a fictional Arab woman and the series protagonist of the Brazilian telenovella O Clone (2001–02), the actress Giovanna Antonelli interpreted Jade to international acclaim.

-The character is portrayed by actress Sandra Echeverría, in Telemundo's adaptation.

 Background

 Jade is the only child of her parents.
 Her parents were of Moroccan descent.
 Despite being born into a Muslim family, she spent her childhood and teenage years in Rio de Janeiro, Brazil.
 Due to this, she has difficulties adapting to the conservative views and rules of Islam when she returns to Morocco.

 Family

 Mother

 Jade lost her mother during her teenage years.
 On her deathbed, she requested that Jade return to her homeland, Morocco, to live with Ali, her paternal uncle.

 Uncle Ali

 Ali is Jade's paternal uncle.
 When Jade's father died, it was the tradition for Ali to move into his house, as Jade is considered his family.
 However, at Jade's mother's pleading, he decides to let Jade move to Brazil with her mother.

 After the death of her mother, Jade moves back to Morocco to live with Uncle Ali at her mother's dying request.
 When she arrives to Morocco, He is not pleased with Jade's occidental way of thinking.
 Uncle Ali proceeds to ask Jade to learn the Islamic upbringings, seeing as how he was wrong about her mother.
 Unfortunately, Jade keeps committing haraams (sins) and constantly places Ali's good name in jeopardy.